Wild Horses Available for Adoption

 Wingnut a.k.a.
 Victor a.k.a.
 MichaelAngelo was born in 2011 in Nevada.
 He has a split ear that you will only discover by petting it.
 He is opinionated.
 Link here

 Orion is an older recently-gelded horse, who bears the scars of many years of maintaining his herd in central New Mexico.
 He is shy and kind.
-He must be adopted with his mate, Ursa.
+He needs to develop confidence.

 Vixen is an El Rito pony born in 2011.
 She is a little too jumpy to make a riding pony.